2Mw/RS-Reproduce/readme.md

 ### Train method

-1. Training with 10240, 4096, 1024, 10240 batches in order which can reach better performance.
+1. Training with 10240, 4096, 1024, 10240 batches in order which can reach better performance for CTR models.